CV/gate: Modern usage

 One of the main advantages of CV/gate over MIDI is in the resolution.
 The fundamental MIDI control message uses seven bits or 128 possible steps for resolution.
-Thirty two controls per channel allow MSB and LSB together to specify 14 bits or 16,384 possible steps of total resolution.
+Thirty two controls per channel allow MSB (Most Significant Byte) and LSB (Least Significant Byte) together to specify 14 bits or 16,384 possible steps of total resolution.
 Control voltage is analog and by extension infinitely variable.
 There is less likelihood of hearing the zipper effect or noticeable steps in resolution over large parameter sweeps.
 Human hearing is especially sensitive to pitch changes, and for this reason MIDI pitch bend uses 14 bits fundamentally.
-Beyond the 512 directly defined 14-bit controls, MIDI also defines tens of thousands of 14-bit RPNs and NRPNs, but there is no method described for going beyond 14 bits.
+Beyond the 512 directly defined 14-bit controls, MIDI also defines tens of thousands of 14-bit RPNs (Registered Parameter Number) and NRPNs (Non-Registered Parameter Number), but there is no method described for going beyond 14 bits.

 A major difference between CV/gate and MIDI is that in many analog synthesizers no distinction is made between voltages that represent control and voltages that represent audio.
 This means that audio signals can be used to modify control voltages and vice versa.
 In MIDI they are completely separate however, and additional software such as Expert Sleepers is required to convert analog CV signals into numerical MIDI control data.
 Some software synthesizers emulate control voltages to allow their virtual modules to be controlled as early analog synthesizers were.
 For example, Reason allows myriad connection possibilities with CV, and allows gate signals to have a "level" rather than a simple on-off (for example, to trigger not just a note, but the velocity of that note).
 In 2009, Mark of the Unicorn (MOTU) released a virtual instrument plug-in, Volta, allowing Mac-based audio workstations with Audio Units support to control some hardware devices.
 CV control is based on the audio interface line level outputs, and as such only supports a limited number of synthesizers.

 In recent years, many guitar effects processors have been designed with CV input.
 Implementations vary widely and are not compatible with one another so it is critical to understand how a manufacturer is producing the CV before attempting to use multiple processors in a system.
-Moog has facilitated this by producing two interfaces designed to receive and transmit CV in a system, the MP-201 (which includes MIDI) and the CP-251.
+Moog facilitated the CV by producing two interfaces designed to receive and transmit CV in a system, the MP-201 (which includes MIDI) and the CP-251.
 Examples of effects allowing the use of CV include delays (Electroharmonix DMB and DMTT, Toneczar Echoczar, Line6, Strymon and others), tremolo (Goatkeeper), Flange (Foxrox Paradox), envelope generators/lowpass filters/ring modulators (Big Briar, WMD) and distortion (WMD).